tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 but the `else if` seems to take more to process mentally than the return.
 With the `else if` you could have other `if` conditions inside, which would make tracking the other conditions dependent on the `else if` more difficult.
-Returns are nice in the sense that we know the function is done, and we do not have to look any further logic when looking into a specific condition.
+Returns are nice in the sense that we know the function is done, and we do not have to look at any further logic when looking into a specific condition.
 You will also note that the last statement in a function for Javascript has an implicit return.
 This means that the return will be assumed if it is the last line of the function.
-Some other lanugages exhibit this behavior as well, but it should be looked into before being assumed.
+Some other languages exhibit this behavior as well, but it should be looked into before being assumed.
 Another approach would be the `switch` statement.